 To learn more about SoundMAGIC product reviews on Headfonics you can click here.

 Since Apple ditched that traditional 3.5 connectors, Bluetooth earphones and adaptors have been snapped up like hotcakes.
-Android-based phones manufacturers follow the trend to leave out the connector on many mid-higher end phones and there are not many choices for good sound well within the $100 price bracket.
+Android-based phone manufacturers follow the trend to leave out the connector on many mid-higher end phones and there are not many choices for good sound well within the $100 price bracket.

-SoundMAGIC keeps good track of it to release the E11D with USB-C compatibility & built in 24/96 decoding chipsets.
+SoundMAGIC keeps good track of it to release the E11D with USB-C compatibility & built-in 24/96 decoding chipsets.
 This variant of E11C/E11 and successor to the very popular E10 is a mere $10 higher than the 3.5mm version, highly affordable as an earphone with internal decoding onboard from a promising label.

 If you are used to forgetting the type-C converter cables or forgetting to charge your Bluetooth earphones, E11D could be your solution promising decent clarity in the output and a very affordable price tag.

 Accessories & Packaging

 The packaging is the same as the previously reviewed E11C, the E11D comes in an envelope size packaging with an open window at the back showcasing the IEMs and USB-C connector.
 A small carry pouch also (S/M/L) size silicone tips are included.

 Just a quick rundown then of the exact differences you will find in all the E11 variations:

 - E11C – 3.5 with mic

 - E11D – USB-C with built-in DAC